Dynamics of functional status and nursing home use

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Laditka, Sarah Beth, "Dynamics of functional status and nursing home use" (1995).
 Public Administration - Dissertations.
-Paper 46.
+46.